What is Fluocinonide-E?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-Fluocinonide-E (fluocinonide topical) side effects
+Fluocinonide-E side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Also stop using fluocinonide topical and call your doctor at once if you have:
+Fluocinonide-E may cause serious side effects.
+Call your doctor at once if you have:

-Common side effects may include:
+Common side effects of Fluocinonide-E may include:

-burning or itching of treated skin;
+burning, stinging, itching, or dryness of treated skin;

 lightened color of treated skin;